City hopping with TT

 If admiring narrowboats is your thing, you can’t go far wrong on the Oxford Jericho and Canal Trail.
 After a bit of bold city exploring, your quest will take you canalside for your final clues.

 For the UK city with the most canals, head over to Birmingham – Venice of the North!
 With more miles of canals than Venice, the ‘Spaghetti Junction’ of the canal system is the scene for your quest for the legendary Golden Gondolier!

 Ok, apart from pigeons, we’re not talking about real live animals here!
 However, that doesn’t mean you can’t enjoy some serious animal spotting.

 Brave the streets of London and go Lion Hunting in Stoke Newington.
 Your quest here requires you to work out which of the animal-themed locations on your treasure map hides the treasure!

-If detective mysteries are more your thing, the creatures posing as suspects on the Muswell Hill Menagerie Mystery will be right up your street!
+If detective mysteries are more your thing, the creatures posing as suspects on the Muswell Hill Menagerie investigation will be right up your street!

-Over in Belfast, you’ll know from the Great TT Staycation City Tour that there are lots of seahorses dotted about the city in all sorts of disguises!
-See how many you can spot during your investigations on the Belfast Detective Mystery.
+Over in Belfast, there are lots of seahorses dotted about the city in all sorts of disguises!
+See how many you can spot during your investigations on the Belfast detective mystery Trail.